 Three climatic zones and local features

 Among one of the most sought information details about North Pirin is the weather forecast for Bansko.
-This is of course due to the resort’s great international popularity and because it is visited massively throughout all seasons.
-It is only natural that tourists want to know what the weather will be like during their vacation in Bansko.
+It’s only natural, since the resort is internationally renowned and attracts a large number of visitors during all seasons.
+So, it’s completely reasonable that tourists should need to check the weather for their vacation in Bansko.

-In addition, the resort offers numerous opportunities for entertainment and relaxation both in the town and in its surroundings, and all over the mountain – picnics, hikes, excursions, hunting, fishing, mountain biking, rock climbing, rafting and many more.
+Besides the resort offers numerous opportunities for entertainment and relaxation both in the town area and its surroundings, as well as throughout the mountain – picnics, hikes, excursions, hunting, fishing, mountain biking, rock climbing, rafting and many more.

 As a climatic region, the North Pirin is characterized by trans-continental and Mediterranean features.
 At the same time, the mountain here has a pronounced alpine character – cut terrain, high hills, steep slopes, deep valleys.
 This gives the climate some local features at a number of places, so the short-term weather forecast in Bansko and the region should be monitored as well.

 The territory of Bansko Municipality is slightly larger than 475 square kilometers.
 It covers mainly Pirin, part of Razlog valley, an area from the river valley of Mesta and some of its tributaries as well as a part of the Rhodopes.

 So the terrain is quite varied.
 Along the riverbeds it is flat, and it also has a foothill area and a pure mountain area.
 Thus, the altitude of the municipality varies from 600 meters in the flat parts, up to 2914 meters at Vihren peak – the third highest one in the Balkans after Musala in Rila and Mitikas in Greece.
 The town of Bansko itself has an altitude of 925 meters.